jlindeloef/drumworld/README.md

   ## Credits
 **Code:** Some code parts were taken from W3Schools (https://www.w3schools.com/), Stack Overflow (https://stackoverflow.com/) modified for the purpose of my website.
-Some code used in "Love Maths" and "Love Running Challenge" was used and changed for my quiz.
-The questions were mainly from funtrivia.com (https://www.funtrivia.com/en/Geography/Sweden-3858.html).
+Code used in "I Think Therefore I Blog" was used and changed for creating my blog.

 ### Acknowledgements
 My mentor Medale Oluwafemi for guidance and inspiration and reviewing.
+Also a great thanks to Code Institutes tutors and Student support Who has been a great help during this project:
-The questions were mainly from funtrivia.com (https://www.funtrivia.com/en/Geography/Sweden-3858.html).
+Ideas were taken from The Code Institute's "I Think Therefore I Blog".